kimjisung78/MCRepair/README.md

 <br><br>

 ## 2. Bug types
-The difficulties are in order of Type 3, Type 2, and Type 1.
-If an APR technique has Type 1, Type 2, and Type 3 in a module, we resulted the module in Type 3 based on the difficulties.
+The difficulties are in the order of Type 3, Type 2, and Type 1.
+If an APR technique has Type 1, Type 2, and Type 3 in a module, we resulted in Type 3 based on the difficulties.

-* Type 1: Single-chunk bugs that use single-location for fixing or fix single-location
+* Type 1: A single-chunk bug that uses a location for fixing or fixes a location
-    - T1B: Type 1 bugs that use single-location for fixing
+    - T1B: A Type 1 bug that uses a location for fixing
-    - T1F: Type 1 bugs that fix single-location
+    - T1F: A Type 1 bug that fixes a location
-* Type 2: Single-chunk bugs that use multi-location for fixing or fix multi-location
+* Type 2: A single-chunk bug that uses multiple locations for fixing or fixes multiple locations
-    - T2B: Type 2 bugs that use multi-location for fixing
+    - T2B: A Type 2 bug that use multiple locations for fixing
-    - T2F: Type 2 bugs that fix multi-location
+    - T2F: A Type 2 bug that fixes multiple locations
-*  Type 3: Multi-chunk bugs that use multi-chunk for fixing or fix multi-chunk
+*  Type 3: A multi-chunk bug that uses multiple chunks for fixing or fixes multiple chunks
-    - T3B: Type 3 bugs that use multi-chunk for fixing
+    - T3B: A Type 3 bug that uses multiple chunks for fixing
-    - T3F: Type 3 bugs that fix multi-chunk
+    - T3F: A Type 3 bug that fixes multiple chunks
 <br><br>

 ## 3. Statstics of bugs (66/75)